gromitski/streamlined-dev-tools/src/tools/accessibility/lighthouse/README.md

 3. Generate an HTML report in `~/lighthouse_reports/`
 4. Open the report in your default browser

-If no URL is found, a dialog will appear with instructions.
+If no URL is found or there's an error, a dialog will appear with instructions.

 ## Requirements